Baghouse: Cleaning sequences

 Intermittently cleaned baghouses are composed of many compartments or sections.
 Each compartment is periodically closed off from the incoming dirty gas stream, cleaned, and then brought back online.
 While the individual compartment is out of place, the gas stream is diverted from the compartment’s area.
 This makes shutting down the production process unnecessary during cleaning cycles.

-Continuously cleaned baghouse compartments always filtering.
+Continuously cleaned baghouse compartments can be cleaned while actively filtering.
 A blast of compressed air momentarily interrupts the collection process to clean the bag.
 This is known as pulse jet cleaning.
 Pulse jet cleaning does not require taking compartments offline.
 Continuously cleaned baghouses are designed to prevent complete shutdown during bag maintenance and failures to the primary system.

+Methods

+Shaking

+A rod connecting to the bag is powered by a motor.
+This provides motion to remove caked-on particles.
+The speed and motion of the shaking depends on the design of the bag and composition of the particulate matter.
+Generally shaking is horizontal.
+The top of the bag is closed and the bottom is open.
+When shaken, the dust collected on the inside of the bag is freed.
+No dirty gas flows through a bag while it is being cleaned.
+This redirection of air flow illustrates why baghouses must be compartmentalized.

+Reverse air

+Air flow gives the bag structure.
+Dirty air flows through the bag from the inside, allowing dust to collect on the interior surface.
+During cleaning, gas flow is restricted from a specific compartment.
+Without the flowing air, the bags relax.
+The cylindrical bag contains rings that prevent it from completely collapsing under the pressure of the air.
+A fan blows clean air in the reverse direction.
+The relaxation and reverse air flow cause the dust cake to crumble and release into the hopper.
+Upon the completion of the cleaning process, dirty air flow continues and the bag regains its shape.